Sharing the Load: Autonomous Multi-Rover Cargo Transport: LONGER CONVOY RESULTS

 A primary advantage of using a distributed MPC instead of a centralized one is the flexibility with respect to the composition of the multi-robot system.
 For a centralized MPC, the order and kinematic model must be known ahead of time, whereas in the distributed case, robots may be added or removed from the convoy easily.
-We demonstrate this flexibility by adding a smaller Hunter SE to the front of convoy as shown in Fig.~\ref{fig:three_convoy}.
-The only reconfiguration of note was the networking to allow the sharing of MPC rollouts to the new vehicle.
-In our formulation of the distributed MPC, subsequent followers can subscribe to the rollout of the preceding robot or the leader at the front of the convoy.
-In our testing, following a common leader is advantageous as transient disturbances to one follower do not propagate down the chain.
-Another advantage of the distributed approach is that the vehicles in the convoy do not require knowledge of each other.
-If every robot publishes its MPC trajectory and follows a leader's trajectory, the details of the robot's kinematics or controller are irrelevant.
+We demonstrate this flexibility by operating a convoy of four Hunter 2.0 vehicles as shown in \autoref{fig:4voy}.
+The only reconfiguration of note was the networking to allow the sharing of MPC rollouts to the new vehicles.
+In our formulation of the distributed MPC, subsequent followers can subscribe to the rollout of the preceding robot, in what we refer to as a chain of followers, or the leader at the front of the convoy, referred to as a single-leader configuration.

+In Table \ref{tab:4convoy}, we validate the performance of the two best performing methods, D-MPC and PI-Reflec, on a four-robot convoy.
+We evaluate D-MPC using a chain of followers configuration and a single-leader configuration.
+Due to the line-of-sight requirement with PI-Reflec, it cannot generally be run in the latter configuration, and so is evaluated with only the chain of followers mode.
+We note that, due to a transient error affecting the PI-Reflec performance of one robot, a different robot ordering was utilized for the PI-Reflec tests, placing the affected robot in the leader position.
+The performance in this robot order is not substantially different from the same loop in Section \ref{sec:hunter_quant_results}, and is sufficient for comparison.

+Interestingly, the performance of the D-MPC using a chain of followers exceeds that of the single-leader configuration.
+We also note that the PI-Reflec, while sporting the lowest RMSEs, also incurs the highest max error.
+These errors propagate down the chain, with each successive robot incurring a higher max error than its leader.
+This behaviour is not exhibited by the D-MPC methods, as they are able to act proactively according to their leader's planned actions, instead of purely reactively as PI-Reflec does.
+This phenomenon has been studied under the moniker of string stability~\cite{swaroop_1996}.
+The propagation and amplification of maximum errors implies a lack of string stability for PI-Reflec.
+This can cause larger issues when considering arbitrarily long convoys.